DerDennisOP/HexLayerProblem/README.md

 # HexLayerProblem
-Attempting methods to solf the Hex Layer Problem
+Attempting methods to solve the Hex Layer Problem